Python-SIP/sip/docs/api_12.rst

     must then populate the type's dictionary with any lazy attributes.

     :param td:
-        the optional :ref:`generated type structure <ref-type-structures>` that determines which types the getter will be called for.
+        the optional :ref:`generated type specification <ref-type-specs>` that determines which types the getter will be called for.
     :param getter:
         the getter function.